Yi-zhao-Chen/Yi-zhao-Chen.github.io/_teaching/2024-9-to-2024-12-Advanced-Mathematics-A(I).md

 ---
 layout: page
-title: Advanced Mathematics A (I)(as teaching assistant)
+title: Advanced Mathematics A(I)
 description: From Sept.
 2024 to Dec.
-2024
+2024(as teaching assistant)
 date: 2024-09-09 00:00:01
 img:
 ---